advisorydx

 Most companies are built for validation.
 Few are built for adoption.

-This is the structural failure point in diagnostics.
+This is the structural failure point in diagnostics and medical devices.

 The Systemic Problem: Absent Commercial Architecture